WordsOut poems by Godfrey Rust | sequence Magi 4 of 4 | home

 who just lay there, needing to be loved.

-In this defiance of all natural things was born
+In this subversion of all natural things

-the enabling power of sacrifice—
+was born the enabling power of sacrifice—

 a being whose ambition was to seek

-his own destruction and then call upon
+its own destruction, and then call upon

-his followers to do nothing else.
+his followers to do no more or less.

 What kind of way was this to rule a world?